 def quadprog_solve_qp(P, q, G=None, h=None, A=None, b=None): qp_G = .5 * (P + P.T) # make sure P is symmetric qp_a = -q if A is not None: qp_C = -numpy.vstack([A, G]).T qp_b = -numpy.hstack([b, h]) meq = A.shape else: # no equality constraint qp_C = -G.T qp_b = -h meq = 0 return quadprog.solve_qp(qp_G, qp_a, qp_C, qp_b, meq)

-In case you want to try out other solvers, I implemented similar wrappers for those I could get my hands on (like Gurobi or MOSEK) in the qpsolvers module.
+In case you want to try out other solvers, I implemented similar wrappers for hose I could get my hands on (like Gurobi or MOSEK) in the qpsolvers module.

-For a small example, let us see how to solve the following QP:
+For a small example, let us see how to solve:

-Then, we compute the solution using either of our QP solvers:
+We can finally compute the solution to the least squares problem using either of our QP solvers:

 Comparing solver performances